dodokek/Hash-Table/README.md

 > Cyan - Rotate left hash.
 > Red  - Hashsum.

 At this point the supremacy of Murmur hash is obvious.
-If we had less words, I might have used Hashsum, but Murmur hash is much more fun to optimize.
+It has the lowest dispersion and collisions amount.

 ## Part 2.
 Optimizations

-In this part of the work we will **speed up our search function** by analysing *"bottle necks"* of the program.
+In this part of the work we will **speed up our search function** by analyzing *"bottle necks"* of the program.

 I will use **valgrind** to get profiling data and **kcachegrind** to visualize it.
 Also I will implement a stress-test, which searches *each word* in hash table *100 times*.